 Permanent Mold Casting vs. Die Casting

 Both permanent mold and die casting use steel molds to form a cavity that contains the molten aluminum as it cools.
-These dies usually have a lifetime of more than 100,000 cycles.
 It’s these molds that distinguish the processes from sand casting, where a new cavity is formed in sand every cycle.
 Die coatings protect the steel against the abrasive effect of molten metal.

 The major difference between the two steel die techniques is how the metal gets into the tooling.
 In permanent mold casting, metal flows into the cavity from a reservoir.
 A gate controls the speed of flow to reduce turbulence.
 Typically, the die will be designed to fill from the bottom or side with the riser at the highest point.